DevonCurtis/web-sprint-challenge-applied-javascript/README.md

 Demonstrate your understanding of this week's concepts by answering the following questions:

 1. What is the DOM?
+DOM stands for Document Object Model.
+A API for HTML and XML documents it defines the structure of documents and the way it can be manipulated.
 2. What is an event?
+Any user interaction is called an event.
+This can include scrolling, clicking, pressing a certain key that can be detected by a browser.
 3. What is an event listener?
+It is a tracking process that waits for certain events to happen and provide actions based on instructions.
 4. Why would we convert a NodeList into an Array?
+So you can use all array methods to modify or go through data efficiently
 5. What is a component?
+Independent and reuseable code.
+Similar as JS functions, but work in isolation and return HTML elements through a render function